ieb/boatmon/README.md

 Uses a Raspberry Pi to remotely montor temperature and humdity sending metrics to a Grafana Cloud account, keeping below the free limit.

+Below are my notes to reproduce to the setup.

 # Pi Setup

 Start with latest 64bit image on a Pi 3 B+ or later

 ## I2c sensors

-* AD2020  address 5c
+* AD2020  address 5c  - allegedly not very accurate, but measurements indicate its stable
-* BME280  address 7
+* BME280  address 7  - Do not mount close to the pi as if its warmed the humidity readings will be way out.
-* DS3231 only if the network connection is not reliable on boot and ntp fails
+* DS3231 only if the network connection is not reliable on boot and ntp fails.
+TBH, needed since some parts do depend on time.

 Check that they all respond
     i2cdetect -y 1